dmmeteo/dmmeteo.github.io/cv.md

 # Skills

-Neme        | Description
+Name        | Description
 ---         | ---
 Python      | Python is not my first programming language, but it my favorit now.
-I use it mostly for build web-apps and automation of trivial things.
+I use it mostly for build web-apps and automatisation of trivial things.
 Also, I work with Python standard library as well.
 I'am always try to do everything according PEP8(I use isort, flake8), implement design patterns and cover my code by unit tests.
 Django      | I've got much experience with Django REST Framework.
 I like this framework because you get all what you need from the box, and extensive library of packages.
 Flask       | I like this one, because it's simple, lightweight, you can work more with core Python when developing with Flask, also it's great solution for scalable projects.
 I think, that Falsk - is my favorit web-framework.
 Scrapy      | I've try much ways build solutions for aggregating(parsing) data, and I think, that Scrapy - is the best framework wich solves this problems.